-Last week, I woke up at 4 a.m. to begin a long journey to Eleuthera, Bahamas for a quick 4 day trip.
+Last week, I woke up at 4 a.m. to begin a long journey to Eleuthera, Bahamas for a quick four-day trip.
 It was going to be a long day on very little sleep.
 First, Boston to New York, then to Fort Lauderdale before taking my final flight to the Bahamas.
-I was flying United, my least favorite carrier, but the ticket was free so I had little choice in the matter.
+I was flying United, my least favorite carrier, but the ticket was free, so I had little choice in the matter.

 Pop.
 Pop.
 Pop.

 I woke up to the sound of my ear drums popping.
 “What’s going on?”
-I said to myself, shifting in my seat, trying to fall back asleep.
+I thought, shifting in my seat and trying to fall back asleep.

 Pop.
 Pop.
 Pop.

-As my ear drums begin to sound like popcorn in a microwave I couldn’t fall back asleep.
-They were small, frequent pops and in my zombie-like state, I couldn’t really place why this was happening.
+As my ear drums began to sound like popcorn in a microwave, I couldn’t fall back asleep.
+They were small, frequent pops, and in my zombie-like state, I couldn’t place why this was happening.

 I opened my eyes in a haze when it happened.

-All of a sudden, a voice boomed over the PA system; “Put on your masks,” we were told.
+All of a sudden, a voice boomed over the PA system.
+“Put on your masks.”

 I reached for my mask.
 How did that safety briefing go again?
 “In the event of an emergency, oxygen masks will deploy…” I tried to remember in my sleepy state.
-After all those safety briefings, you realize you become so numb to them, you tune them out, and when an emergency happens, you think what the heck do you do again?
+After all those safety briefings, you realize you’ve become numb to them, tuned them out.
+Then when an emergency happens, you think, “What the heck do I do again?”

-I put on the mask and fumbled to tighten the strings, taking unnecessarily deep breathes, worried that if I didn’t I’d suffocate.
+I put on the mask and fumbled to tighten the strings, taking unnecessarily deep breaths, worried that if I didn’t, I’d suffocate.
 I looked around.
-The business traveler next me kept reading the paper.
+The business traveler next to me kept reading the paper.
 The woman sitting diagonally from me and the couple to my right all looked petrified.
-In front of me, I could hear a woman telling her kids “Mommy loves you, mommy loves you” over and over again.
+In front of me, I could hear a woman telling her kids, “Mommy loves you, Mommy loves you,” over and over again.

-As the situation unfolded, I thought to myself that we had probably just lost cabin pressure and it was nothing to worry about.
-We hadn’t taken a dive; we didn’t hit turbulence.
+As the situation unfolded, I thought to myself that we had probably just lost cabin pressure, and it was nothing to worry about.
+We hadn’t taken a dive; we hadn’t hit turbulence.

 There is nothing scarier than having your plane drop 20,000 feet in seconds.
-It is a feeling I never want to experience again in my life.
+It’s a feeling I never want to experience again in my life.

 We soon leveled out, and I later learned that when you lose cabin pressure, you have to drop below 10,000 feet to prevent a loss of consciousness.

-Soon, the flight attendants walked casually down the aisle while wearing their masks.
-If you ask any frequent flier, they will always tell you that if the flight attendants aren’t scared, you don’t need to be either.
+Soon, the flight attendants walked casually down the aisle wearing their masks.
+If you ask any frequent flier, they’ll always tell you that if the flight attendants aren’t scared, you don’t need to be either.

-Finally, the captain came on the radio and explained that yes, the cabin had lost pressure and no, there was nothing to worry about, but yes, we would be making an emergency landing.
+Finally, the captain came on the PA system and explained that, yes, the cabin had lost pressure and, no, there was nothing to worry about, but yes, we would be making an emergency landing.

-You always wonder how you would react in a situation like this.
+You always wonder how you’d react in a situation like this.
 When those masks fall and your plane descends rapidly, will your life flash before your eyes?
 Will everyone be screaming?
 Will it be chaos?
 Will you know what to do?

-Surprisingly, none of that happens.
+Surprisingly, none of that happened.
 My life didn’t flash before my eyes.
 Everyone stayed calm.
 We were more in a state of confusion than anything else.

-After we landed, my friends and I laughed and talked about it as we sat in Charleston’s airport, drinking beer while waiting for a new flight.
+After we landed, my friends and I laughed and talked about it as we sat in Charleston’s airport drinking beer and waiting for a new flight.
 “Here’s to our first emergency landing!” we cheered.

 Yet as I thought about what had happened, I realized just how helpless we are when that plane door closes.
-Your life is in the hands of two men you will never see nor ever meet.
+Your life is in the hands of two people you will never see or meet.
 Anything can happen, and you have no control over it.
-You simply have to trust that they know what they are doing.
+You simply have to trust that they know what they’re doing.

-Events like this smack you with the realization that no matter how well you plan your life, all the control you think you have is an illusion.
-Life happens without you and you’re really just along for the ride.
+Events like this hit you with the realization that no matter how well you plan your life, all the control you think you have is an illusion.
+Life happens without you, and you’re really just along for the ride.
 It’s moments like this that make you relax and live a little.
-It’s taken a few days for that notion to settle in but when you realize you have no control, life gets put in perspective.
+It’s taken a few days for that notion to settle, in but when you realize you have no control, life gets put in perspective.

 P.S. – These photos were taken after I realized I wasn’t going to die.
 Additionally, I don’t blame United completely.
-This could have happened on any airline but when I overheard the captain say this is the second time it’s happened to him in a week, I got uneasy about the standard of United maintenance.
+This could have happened on any airline, but when I overheard the captain say that this was the second time this had happened to him in a week, I got uneasy about the standard of United maintenance.